everii-Group/mocoapp-api-docs/sections/presences.md

 ## POST /users/presences/touch

-This request creates a new presence for the user with the corresponding API-Key starting from the current time or terminates an existing open presence at the current time.
+This request creates a new presence and returns it for the user with the corresponding API-Key starting from the current time or terminates an existing open presence at the current time.
 Can be used to implement a time clock system (e.g. RFID).

 ```bash
 curl -X POST \